BaseChip/Logit/README.md

 Attention!
 The bot here has no access to the emojis from the servers

 #### For German
-Here is a German [version by GregTCTLK](https://github.com/GregTCLTK/Logit)
+Here is a German [version by GregTCTLK](https://github.com/GregTCLTK/Logit) (Its not completly ready at the moment)